getavalon/core/CONTRIBUTING.md

 ### Contributing

-Hi and welcome to the Mindbender pipeline project!
+Hi and welcome to the Avalon pipeline project!

 <br>